Probation/Dismissal

 sun iconAcademic Recovery

-After being placed on probation, it is critical to return to good standing as quickly as possible to maintain your progress toward graduation.
-In the immediate next spring or fall term after being placed on probation, you must engage in the academic recovery process to address your registration hold.
-This process includes working closely with your advisor to explore and address the circumstances that may have led to your probation status, create a plan to earn both a term and cumulative GPA of 2.0, and have your registration hold lifted in time to register for courses for the next term.
+After being placed on Academic Warning, it is critical to return to good standing as quickly as possible to maintain your progress toward graduation.
+In the immediate next spring or fall term after being placed on Academic Warning, you must engage in the academic recovery process to address your registration hold.
+This process includes working closely with your advisor to explore and address the circumstances that may have led to your Academic Warning status, create a plan to earn both a term and cumulative GPA of 2.0, and have your registration hold lifted in time to register for courses for the next term.

-• Probation Self-Assessment: Complete the Probation Self-Assessment e-form in MyRED before meeting with an advisor to discuss your academic status.
+• Academic Warning Self-Assessment: Complete the Self-Assessment e-form in MyRED before meeting with an advisor to discuss your academic status.

 sun iconSummer Classes